-- 3. The premaster is composed of key components taken from the Bachelor of Science in Data Science and Artificial Intelligence together worth 30 ECTS and decided upon by the Board of Admission and subject to approval by the Board of Examiners. - 4.
+- 3. The premaster is composed of key components taken from the Bachelor of Science in Data Science and Artificial Intelligence together worth typically 30 ECTS, but not more than 60 ECTS, and decided upon by the Board of Admission and subject to approval by the Board of Examiners. - 4.
 The premaster must be successfully completed within 12 months.
 After this term has expired or in case of unsatisfactory participation either in a qualitative or quantitative way, he/she may be debarred from further participation.